Enriquedlrm16/Docker_NeuralNetwork_App/README.md

 ## Terminal 2
-### In case of some modifications in previous containers (cause we are manipulating the docker inside this docker
+### In case of some modifications in previous containers (cause we are manipulating the docker from inside)
 > sudo docker ps -a

 detect the container ID that contains your image and then save it in other container named 'my_nn_app_shiny_updated':